wireapp/wire-server-deploy/offline/demo-wiab.md

 This guide provides detailed instructions for deploying Wire-in-a-Box (WIAB) using Ansible on an Ubuntu 24.04 system.
 The deployment process is structured into multiple blocks within the Ansible playbook, offering flexibility in execution.
 It is designed to configure a remote node, such as example.com (referred to as deploy_node), to install Wire with a custom domain, example.com (referred to as target_domain).
 These variables must be verified in the file [../ansible/inventory/demo/host.yml](../ansible/inventory/demo/host.yml) before running the pipeline.

 Typically, the deployment process runs seamlessly without requiring any external flags.
-However, if needed, you have the option to skip certain tasks based on their conditional flags.
-For instance, if you wish to bypass the [Wire Artifact Download tasks](#8-wire-artifact-download) —which can be time-consuming—you can manage the artifacts independently and skip this step in the Ansible workflow by using the flag `-e skip_download=true`.
+However, if needed, you have the option to skip certain tasks based on their tags.
+For instance, if you wish to bypass the [Wire Artifact Download tasks](#8-wire-artifact-download) —which can be time-consuming—you can manage the artifacts independently and skip this step in the Ansible workflow by using the tag `--skip-tags download`.

 For more detailed instructions on each task, please refer to the [Deployment Flow section](#deployment-flow).